UCLALibrary/ursus/README.md

 Ursus is a Blacklight application and only needs Solr and Fedora.

-Ursus can be locally run in two ways:
+Ursus can run locally in two ways:

-1. Running in standalone mode
+1. Stand alone mode
-1. Running in conjunction with local instance Californica
+1. In conjunction with local instance of Californica

 ---